 The team also spent a lot of time together in the summer before the 1988 season on a team trip to the Netherlands.
 The week-long trip allowed the team to play against great competition, but more importantly, it helped the team bond.

 “It was just a lot of really good people that all appreciated the opportunity we had at an Ivy League institution, but also we wanted to be very good in the sport we were playing,” Woodruff said.

 While it's more of a rarity now, many players on the team played both field hockey and lacrosse at Penn, including Woodruff, Hitchens, and Horrigan.
 This year, only freshman Madison Jiranek plays on both teams.
 This meant that many of the players competed together year-round, allowing the team to grow closer.

 “It can’t hurt that you’re with the same people, same focus, same schedules for that amount of time, and certainly getting to know our coaches,” Woodruff said.

-The late Anne Sage was the longtime coach of both the field hockey and women’s lacrosse teams.
-In 1988, Sage was honored by the Philadelphia Sports Writers Association as Coach of the Year.
+The late Anne Sage was the longtime coach of both the field hockey and women’s lacrosse teams, and was honored by the Philadelphia Sports Writers Association as Coach of the Year in 1988.
 While she was an extremely talented coach with a great mind for the game of field hockey, her presence was felt strongly in the athletics program as a whole.

 “The beautiful thing is that Sage was just herself, and she let everybody around her be themselves,” Woodruff said.
 “She really brought out the best in each of us without making us all be the same.
 That was certainly her strength, she believed in our teams, but she also believed in women’s athletics.”